Philip Pullman: Writing

-Pullman has been writing full-time since 1996.
-He continues to deliver talks and writes occasionally for The Guardian, including writing and lecturing about education, in which he is often critical of unimaginative education policies.
+Pullman began writing full-time in 1996, continuing to deliver talks and write occasionally for The Guardian, including writing and lecturing about education, often criticising unimaginative education policies.
 He was awarded a CBE in the New Year's Honours list in 2004.
 That year, he was elected President of the Blake Society and guest-edited The Mays Literary Anthology, a collection of new writing from students at the Universities of Oxford and Cambridge.
 He returned to fairy tales with The Scarecrow and His Servant (2004), which won the Silver Smarties Prize.

-In 2008, he started working on The Book of Dust, a companion trilogy to His Dark Materials, and "The Adventures of John Blake", a story for the British children's comic The DFC, with artist John Aggs.
+In 2008, he authored "The Adventures of John Blake" for the British children's comic The DFC with artist John Aggs and began The Book of Dust, a companion trilogy to His Dark Materials.
 In 2012, during a break from writing The Book of Dust, Pullman was asked by Penguin Classics to curate 50 of Grimms' classic fairytales, from their compendium of over 200 stories.
 "They are not all of the same quality", said Pullman.
 "Some are easily much better than others.
 And some are obvious classics.
 You can't do a selected Grimms' without Rumpelstiltskin, Cinderella and so on."
 In 2017, a collection of his lectures and essays were published as Daemon Voices: On Stories and Storytelling.

 His Dark Materials

 His Dark Materials is a trilogy consisting of Northern Lights (titled The Golden Compass in North America), The Subtle Knife and The Amber Spyglass.
 The trilogy's title comes from Book II of Paradise Lost.

 Northern Lights takes place in a parallel universe where peoples' souls are embodied in animals called dæmons.
 Pullman was influenced by Socrates's daimon, described in Plato's Apology of Socrates.
 The trilogy centres around Lyra Belacqua, a girl initially growing up in Jordan College, Oxford.
 Northern Lights won both the annual Carnegie Medal and the Guardian Children's Fiction Prize, a similar award that authors may not win twice.
 The Subtle Knife introduces Will Parry, a boy from our universe.
 The Amber Spyglass moves across several universes.
 It was awarded both 2001 Whitbread Prize for best children's book and the Whitbread Book of the Year prize in January 2002, the first children's book so honoured.

-In 2003, it placed third in the BBC's Big Read poll.
+In 2003, the trilogy ranked third in the BBC's The Big Read, a poll of 200 top novels voted by the British public.

 Pullman has written three companion pieces to the trilogy: Lyra's Oxford (2003), Once Upon a Time in the North (2008) and Serpentine (2020).
-He refers to another, which will expand the character Will Parry, as the "green book".

-Pullman has narrated unabridged audiobooks of the three novels in the His Dark Materials trilogy; with a full cast.